othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/README.md

 A red team vs. blue team demonstration showcasing vibectl's capabilities in a Kubernetes environment.
 This demo simulates a "chaos monkey" scenario where:

 - A blue agent works to maintain system stability and uptime
-- A red agent attempts to disrupt services through various attack vectors
+- A red agent **actively attacks and destroys services** through various attack vectors
 - A poller monitors service availability in real-time
 - An overseer provides a dashboard with service monitoring, agent logs, and cluster status